Scthe/nanite-webgpu/README.md

 I have used projected simplification error (as provided by meshoptimizer).
 It's not a great metric for Nanite.
 I think that other vertex attributes have to be part of this function too.
 You should be able to assign different weights on a per-attribute basis.
 Normals on Jinx's face were a huge problem.
 In my app, I could just move the LOD error threshold slider to the left.
 I can say that this approach has an educational value.
 You will have to find something better.

+### What are the limitations for materials?

+In UE 5.0, Nanite had severe limitations for materials.
+E.g. alpha masks, two-sided materials, and vertex animations were not available.
+Using a lot of materials in a single scene could negatively impact the performance.
+Keep in mind Unreal Engine uses shader graphs instead of ubershaders.

+Since then, most of the limitations have been handled.
+See the ["Nanite GPU Driven Materials"](https://media.gdcvault.com/gdc2024/Slides/GDC+slide+presentations/Nanite+GPU+Driven+Materials.pdf) presentation by Graham Wihlidal.
+It's a summary of changes in Nanite since its release.
+You can also read my notes: ["Notes from 'Nanite GPU Driven Materials'"](https://www.sctheblog.com/blog/nanite-materials-notes/).

 ### Should you write your own implementation of Nanite?

 Depends.
 The simplest answer is to just use UE5.
 You will not beat UE5 in its own game.
 Looking at Steam's front page, most of the games are simple enough to not need it.
 It's interesting that (at the time of the writing) the 2 most known Nanite titles are Fortnite and Senua's Saga: Hellblade II.
-Both have opposite objectives and tones.
+Both have opposite objectives and tone.
 I recommend the Digital Foundry's ["Inside Senua's Saga: Hellblade 2 - An Unreal Engine 5 Masterpiece - The Ninja Theory Breakdown"](https://www.youtube.com/watch?v=u-zmFVzUmPc).
 E.g. they've mentioned a separate Houdini pipeline to extract transparency from static meshes.
 And while both games are different, both were developed by excellent engineering and visual teams.

 If you want to write your own implementation as a side project, then don't let me stop you.
 But unless you tackle simplification and error metric problems, you will end up with code similar to mine.
 You will still learn a lot.